 The LRRB welcomes research ideas from Minnesota transportation practitioners.
 After submittal, your idea will be researched and evaluated to determine whether current solutions to the need or problem exist.
 We will follow up to let you know our findings.
 If the idea warrants new research, it will be brought to the LRRB shared to determine if proposals for research should be sought.

-In September and October of each year, proposals for potential LRRB research projects are solicited from research institutions.
-In December, the LRRB evaluates and selects proposals that will be funded.
+Each fall, proposals for potential LRRB research projects are solicited from research institutions based on ideas generated by city and county engineers at their State Aid pre-screening meetings.
+In December, the LRRB selects proposals for funding.
 If your idea for research is selected, you may be asked to serve on the project Technical Advisory Panel (TAP).
-Because funds may be available at other times of the year, ideas are accepted at any time.

 You can submit your idea on the LRRB MnDOT IdeaScale website, by sharing via your city/county engineer at aState Aid pre-screening meeting or by contacting a LRRB board member.
-Ideas will later be formulated into a needs statement for formal consideration.
+If an idea is selected for further consideration, a needs statement must be prepared for formal consideration.